Turns All Year: A Guide for How to Ski Every Month of the Year in North America

 A quick note on dedication

-Joining the TAY club doesn’t just happen overnight.ย It takes lots of planning and schedule flexibility, but most of all, it takes dedication.
-You have to be internally driven to wake up in the morning to ski a sheet of ice on a cold September morning after a grueling 8-mile hike.
-To summarize: without the desire to join the club, it won’t happen.
+Joining the TAY club doesnโ€™t just happen overnight.
+It takes lots of planning and schedule flexibility, but most of all, it takes dedication.
+You must be internally driven to wake up to ski a sheet of ice on a cold September morning after a grueling eight-mile hike.
+To summarize: without the desire to join the club, it wonโ€™t happen.

 Logistics

-Part of the fun of TAY is logistics and planning.ย In my opinion, the real reason why most people fail TAY attempts is due to not knowing this key truth that I will share with you.
-TAY is so conditions-dependent in the offseason (May-November), and you need to resist the urge to plan well in advance.
+Part of the fun of TAY is logistics and planning.
+In my opinion, the real reason most people fail TAY attempts is that they donโ€™t know this key truth, which I will share with you.
+TAY is so condition-dependent in the offseason (May-November) that you must resist the urge to plan well in advance.

-It may sound counter-intuitive, and it is.ย Plane ticket prices go up, other commitments are made, etc. But without leaving offseason trips to the last moment, TAY is nearly impossible.
+It may sound counterintuitive, and it is.
+Plane ticket prices go up, other commitments are made, etc. But without leaving offseason trips to the last moment, TAY is nearly impossible.

 One real-life example of this was November 2019.
-We had just gotten back from an absolutely terrible day of skiing at Mt.
-Rose in Tahoe, CA, on October 26.
+We had just returned from a terrible day of skiing at Mt.
+Rose in Tahoe, Nevada, on October 26.
 On Tuesday, we heard a nice storm was rolling into the Front Range in Colorado.
-Some of the Summit County resorts had been open for a few weeks and had decent snow cover due to a deep October.
-We figured conditions probably wouldn’t get much better for a while and booked tickets for a Friday night flight on the 31st of October.
-We skied on November 1, 2, and 3, and the conditions were amazing.
-The backcountry was powder-filled fun, and skiing some resort wasn’t too shabby, either.
+Some Summit County resorts had been open for a few weeks and had decent snow cover due to a deep October.
+We figured conditions probably wouldnโ€™t get much better for a while and booked tickets for a Friday night flight on the 31st of October.
+We skied on November 1, 2, and 3, and the conditions were excellent.
+The backcountry was powder-filled fun, and skiing at some resorts wasnโ€™t too shabby.
 But the lesson learned is that we hit the conditions right because we left our schedules open and made a last-minute decision.

 Another offseason example was in late June 2020.
-Time was dwindling in June, and we were going to try to wait for conditions to align at the last minute.
-If things didn’t work out, we would go and ski some small snowfield somewhere in the Sierra.
+Time was dwindling in June, and we would try to wait for conditions to align at the last minute.
+We would ski some small snowfield somewhere in the Sierra if things didnโ€™t work out.
 But sure enough, our patience got rewarded, and there were two consecutive nights of below-freezing temperatures in Yosemite.
-So, we threw our gear in the car, drove to Yosemite, and skied perfection corn in the Dana Couloir that weekend.
-We even made a last-minute decision in the tent on the last night to stay one more day and ski the next morning to count July.
+So, we threw our gear in the car, drove to Yosemite, and skied perfect corn in the Dana Couloir that weekend.
+We even decided in the tent on the last night to stay one more day and ski the next morning to count July.
 Waiting until the last minute allowed us to get some excellent skiing in and take the pressure off the next month.

-But if the stars align, you actually have to plan the trip.ย Generally, if lifts are spinning, I’ll try to ski at the resort since it’s so easy.
-But months June through October typically don’t see many resorts open in North America (except for Mt.
-Hood), so I usually ski in the backcountry.
+But if the stars align, you have to plan the trip.
+Generally, if lifts are spinning, Iโ€™ll try to ski at the resort since itโ€™s so easy.
+However, I typically donโ€™t see many resorts open in North America (except for Mt.
+Hood) from June through October, so I usually ski in the backcountry.

 Where to ski